 Do you ever experience a deafening buildup of ear wax?
-It usually hits me early in the outdoor swimming season, when water finds its way into my ears.
+It usually just builds up naturally.
 Here’s my favorite method of earwax removal: using olive oil!

 Earwax Removal with Olive Oil